MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a2/README.md

 ### Structure of function **do_** prefix

-Every function in the interpreter starts with the **do_** prefix to create a less labour intensive alternative than manualy registering every function.
+Every function in the interpreter starts with the **do_** prefix to create a less labour intensive alternative than manually registering every function.

 The interpreter finds all functions starting with **do_**, registers them automatically, removes the **do_** part of the function name and stores them in a dictionary.